-We have a lot of experience working in sports projects such as swimming pools, sports halls and stadiums.
+We have a lot of acoustic design experience working in sports projects such as swimming pools, sports halls and stadiums.

 When designing swimming pool and sports halls for schools, BB93 is used to establish the design criteria.
 It is also used to achieve BREEAM credits when required.

 In order to recommend the right area and location of acoustic treatment in the space and to help designing the PA system, we use computational acoustic modelling.
 If necessary, we can carry out an auralization at our 3D studio in Brixton so that clients can listen to the space with the proposed acoustic treatment before the construction of the project.
 This is a great experience for our clients, particularly for our London based Acoustic Consultancy clients who have ready access to our facility for first hand exposure.

 An environmental impact assessment is often required as part of planning to demonstrate that the sound insulation of the façade (walls, roof, glazing) has been carefully designed to reduce noise breakout from the venue to surrounding critical buildings.
 Noise reduction from new items of a plant is also a key element in obtaining planning approval.